MicahElliott/vrod/README.md

 worry about this; it should be transparent.

 ## Shortcomings
-- Not completing functions from packages.
+- Cannot completing functions from _all_ packages
-- Not real omnicompletion; using dictionary instead for now
+- Not smart omnicompletion yet; using dictionary instead for now